 In response to foreign companies’ concerns about maintaining fairness in contractual obligations, Taiwan’s Public Construction Commission has prepared a model contract template as a reference for government procuring entities.
 The conditions in this model contract are the same for all bidders, domestic or foreign.

-All recent FMS transactions have been between the U.S. government and the Taiwan authority; consequently, the export process is managed by the U.S. Department of Defense.
+All recent FMS transactions have been between the U.S. government and the Taiwan authorities; consequently, the export process is managed by the U.S. Department of Defense.
 Taiwan’s Legislative Yuan must be notified of FMS tenders exceeding $50 million in total value or $14 million for major defense equipment.
 Under the Taiwan Relations Act, the United States evaluates Taiwan’s defense needs on a continuous basis to assist Taiwan in identifying capabilities that are mobile, durable, and effective.
-In 2019, the U.S. Executive Branch notified Congress of more than $10.72 billion in FMS transactions with Taiwan.
+In 2020, the U.S. Executive Branch notified Congress of more than $5.86 billion in FMS transactions with Taiwan.

 For DCS transfers, the Taiwan authorities deal with U.S. military suppliers directly, with the permission of the U.S. government.
 Both DCS and domestic tenders must comply with pertinent provisions of the Government Procurement Law (GPL) and the Procurement Regulation for Military Entities by offering open tenders, selective tenders, or limited tenders.

 U.S. companies bidding on Government tenders may also qualify for U.S. Government advocacy.
 A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
-Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
-Consult Advocacy Center on Foreign Government Contracts and for additional information.
+Advocacy assistance can take many forms but often involves AIT or U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
+Consult the Advocacy Center for Foreign Government Contracts for additional information.